 Resting a Steak Is About Cooling the Steak

 As is the case with so much to do with cooking steaks, there is a key temperature involved in resting a steak.
-The idea with resting is basically allowing the hot steak to cool to about 120° to 125°F. At that temperature, the cells have relaxed enough so that the juices can flow back in.
+The idea with resting is basically allowing the hot steak to cool to about 120 F to 125 F. At that temperature, the cells have relaxed enough so that the juices can flow back in.

 Guidelines for Resting Steaks

 A useful guideline for resting a steak is to let it rest for approximately as long as you cooked it.
-Another guideline is to let it rest for five minutes for every inch of thickness.
+Another guideline is to let it rest for 5 minutes for every inch of thickness.
 (The perfect steak is 1 1/2 inches thick.)
 Some cooks talk about resting meats 10 minutes for each pound of meat.
 As you can see, all of these guidelines are basically saying the same thing.
-Rest your steak for five to seven minutes before slicing it.
+Rest your steak for 5 to 7 minutes before slicing it.

-One way to rest steaks is to take them off the grill, transfer them to a cutting board and then tent them under a big piece of foil.
-You can then use these five to seven minutes to prepare a sauce, make up a salad, get your baked potatoes ready, set the table or whatever.
-And if you're so far ahead of the game that you truly don't have anything left to do, you can relax for five to seven minutes with a refreshing beverage.
+One way to rest steaks is to take them off the grill, transfer them to a cutting board, and then tent them under a big piece of foil.
+You can then use these 5 to 7 minutes to prepare a sauce, make up a salad, get your baked potatoes ready, set the table, or whatever.
+And if you're so far ahead of the game that you truly don't have anything left to do, you can relax for 5 to 7 minutes with a refreshing beverage.

 Speaking of sauces, here are a few sauces that go well with a grilled steak:

 - Blue cheese steak sauce

 - Foyot sauce